Clara4555/ROOFTY/README.md

 ## Support

-For questions or issues, please contact the development team or create an issue in the repository.# Roofty - Real Estate Website
+For questions or issues, please contact the development team or create an issue in the repository.

-A modern, responsive real estate website built with Vite, React, TypeScript, and Tailwind CSS.
-Features property listings, search functionality, and elegant animations.